 Serious bodily injury is defined in the Texas Penal Code and involves an injury that places a person at risk of death or at risk of some kind of permanent disfigurement.
 Here is the definition from the Texas Penal Code tells us that “serious bodily injury” means: injury that involves a risk of the person's death or that actually causes a death, or results in a person being permanently disfigured, or losing the function or an organ or bodily member.

-The decision to charge serious bodily injury and aggravated assault is up to a Tarrant County prosecutor, or whatever County your case happens to be in.
+As mentioned above, the decision to charge serious bodily injury and aggravated assault is up to a Tarrant County prosecutor, or whatever County your case happens to be in.
 Police agencies in Tarrant County submit cases to the District Attorney's Office, and again, these charges can change.
 The difference between bodily injury and serious bodily injury is often a matter of discretion.
 What does a substantial risk of death mean?
 This is a term of art that lawyers can disagree about.
 A prosecutor will initially make a decision on what level the charge can be and what courtroom the defendant will be in.
 Aggravated assault must be indicted and presented to a grand jury.
-If the cases is indicted, the allegation of serious bodily injury must be stated in the indictment.
-Many times a victory in these cases can be reduced charges from aggravated assault to basic assault, thereby skirting the felony charge.
+If the case is indicted, the allegation of serious bodily injury must be stated in the indictment.
+Many times a victory in these cases can happen when charges are reduced from aggravated assault to basic assault, thereby skirting the felony charge.
 Of course, there is no way to have an idea of what might be possible in your case without knowing the facts of your case.
 I’m happy to discuss your options and all avenues of your criminal defense.

 What is a Deadly Weapon?

 Deadly weapons may encompass any object that can be utilized to cause serious bodily injury.

 Deadly weapon can enhance an assault to an aggravated assault.
 When people hear the phrase “deadly weapon,” they usually think about a firearm or a gun.
 However, the Texas Penal Code broadly defines this term.